Quad9DNS/ripe-atlas-dns-tools/README.md

 # ripe-atlas-dns-tools

-A Python script to read and display RIPE Atlas DNS Measurement results
+A Python script to read and display RIPE Atlas measurement results for DNS measurements.
+There are two ingestion styles:

+ - compare two separate Atlas measurement tests against each other, either as one-off tests, or picking a time/date for each.
+ - compare a single multi-interval Atlas measurement against itself between two different times.

 ## Dependencies